metamath/metamath-website-scripts/mirrors.md

 ~~~~
 rsync -e ssh -a FQDN@mirror.metamath.org: /var/www/FQDN/
 ~~~~

+You may need to add options if you store the SSH private key in a nonstandard location or want to do something else special.

 We connect to `mirror.metamath.org` instead of `us.metamath.org` so that we can later change to a CDN without interfering with anything.